shahadat52/gadgitz-server/README.md

-This is a Car wash system server side application.
+This is a gadgitz server side application.
 In this app I used MongoDB for Database, Mongoose for object data modeling, Typescript for static type define, and zod schema for schema validation and more interesting features is Authentication & Authorization

 If you want run this app in your local pc so you have to do